AminTurmudiYusup/spring-security-new-config/README.md

 # spring-security-new-config
-In this Project explain, how to configure spring security with a new configuration (without WebSecurityConfigurerAdapter)
+ This Project explain, how to configure spring security with a new configuration (without WebSecurityConfigurerAdapter)

 #How to implement Spring Security without using the WebSecurityConfigurerAdapter
 Prerequisite